-- 3. Under the proposal, the Lawyer agreed to be suspended from the practice of law for a period of two months, commencing on December 2, 2024. - 4.
-In making its decision, the Chair of the Discipline Committee considered an Agreed Statement of Facts and a letter to the Chair of the Discipline Committee.
+- (g) in relation to two client matters, the Lawyer charged clients contingency fees without a signed contingency fee agreement in place, contrary to Rules 8-3 and 8-4 of the Rules. - 3.
+Under the proposal, the Lawyer agreed to be suspended from the practice of law for a period of two months, commencing seven (7) days after the consent agreement is approved, and to satisfactorily complete the Law Society's Trust Accounting Basics and Trust Accounting Regulatory Requirements courses on or before December 31, 2024. - 4.
+In making its decision, the Chair of the Discipline Committee considered an Agreed Statement of Facts dated November 22, 2024, and a letter to the Chair of the Discipline Committee.
 The Chair also considered the Lawyer's professional conduct record. - 5.
-This consent agreement will now form part of the Lawyer's professional conduct record. - 6.
-Pursuant to Rule 3-7.1(5) of the Rules, and subject to Rule 3-7.2 of the Rules, the Law Society is bound by an effective consent agreement, and no further action may be taken on the complaint that gave rise to the agreement. - 7.
-The admitted facts set out in the Agreed Statement of Facts are anonymized and summarized below.
+This consent agreement will now form part of the Lawyer's professional conduct record. - Pursuant to Rule 3-7.1(5) of the Rules, and subject to Rule 3-7.2 of the Rules, the Law Society is bound by an effective consent agreement, and no further action may be taken on the complaint that gave rise to the agreement. - 7.
+The admitted facts set out in the Agreed Statement of Facts have been anonymized and summarized below.